c0smin27/Asterisk-VoIP/README.md

 - `sipfunc` and `iaxfunc` contexts – provide audio playback, test tones, and functionalities like `Echo`, `SayDigits`, `SayNumber`

 ### 4. `musiconhold.conf`
-- Configures music on hold, using files located in `/var/lib/asterisk/moh/music`.
+- Configures music on hold, using files located in `/var/lib/asterisk/moh/music`
 - To ensure music is played correctly, you need to include the audio file `custom.wav` in that directory

 ### 5. `indications.conf`
-Defines tones and frequencies specific to a region (e.g., United States).
+Defines tones and frequencies specific to a region.

 ## Features